 Defend Ally (Ex)

-Also at 1st level, at the start of the knight’s turn, when he is within 5 feet of an ally, the knight can transfer up to 2 points of Armor Class to the ally (making his own Armor Class worse by the same number).
+Also, at 1st level, once per turn as a free action, the knight can target an adjacent ally and transfer up to 2 points of Armor Class to them until his next turn (making his own Armor Class worse by the same number).
 The maximum number of points he can transfer increases by 1 for every three levels beyond 1st.

 Stand Firm (Ex)